ursatile/css4eng/201-basic-css-selectors.md

 It's trivially easy to try this out for yourself.
 Take a look at [css-specificity-with-256-rules.html]({{page.examples}}/css-specificity-with-256-rules.html) - that's a page in which some elements have 256 separate CSS classes, from `c001` through to `c256`, and other elements are nested inside 256 `<em><em><em>...` tags.

 For now, and hopefully for the foreseeable future, ID selectors win over classes, and classes win over types.
-A dragon always beats any number of tigers, and a tiger always beats any number of geese.
+A T-rex always beats any number of tigers, and a tiger always beats any number of geese.

 If two rules end up with the EXACT same weighting, then the browser applies something called the *proximity rule*, which is a fancy way of saying the last one wins.